Meet the maker

 Taza’s Co-Founder Alex Whitmore (left) and Production Plant Manager Nelson Britus (center) with a cacao farmer (right) from Dominican Republic.

 Establishing and maintaining fair and transparent Direct Trade relationships with all cacao farmers is a priority.
 Under the Direct Trade paradigm, middlemen are eradicated: Taza purchases certified USDA organic cacao beans directly from cacao producers who they visit and connect with as often as possible.
 In fact, Taza are the first U.S. chocolate maker to establish a Direct Trade Cacao Certification program certified by a third party.
-Taza pays at least $500 above the market price for commodity cacao, considerably more than the FairTrade price.
+Taza pays at least $800 above the market price for commodity cacao, and never less than $4,250 per metric ton for cacao.

 The company really encourages its consumers to engage with their model of Direct Trade, with videos online that show its tangible progress in partner communities that put a human face to the cacao sourcing process.
 Accessible annual transparency reports are also readily available, breaking down clear financial data, along with partner-producer interviews and helpful articles explaining how fair financing is calculated and ethical practices ensured.

-Taza partners only with cacao producers who guarantee fair labour practices and demonstrate a respect for the rights of their workers and the environment., including Finca Elvesia and Öko Caribe in the Dominican Republic, and PISA in Haiti.
+Taza partners only with cacao producers who guarantee fair labour practices and demonstrate a respect for the rights of their workers and the environment, including Finca Elvesia and Öko Caribe in the Dominican Republic, and PISA in Haiti.

 Taza’s Chocolate

-The ethos central to chocolate production at Taza is simple- doing less brings more when it comes to allowing the complex flavours of cacao to shine.
+The ethos central to chocolate production at Taza is simple; doing less brings more when it comes to allowing the complex flavours of cacao to shine.
 In fact, its chocolate is much more similar to the kinds of bars you might have found a hundred years ago, still popular today in Mexico (and also in Modica, Italy).
 Organic cocoa beans and organic cane sugar are loosely stone ground in a traditional Mexican molino and moulded straight into bars and discs.
-Taza prides itself on being unrefined and minimally processed, in contrast to many chocolate makers who can spend days refining and conching their products until smooth.
+Taza prides itself on being unrefined and minimally processed, in contrast to many chocolate makers who can spend days refining and concheing their products until smooth.
 The result is a chocolate with a signature coarse, almost biscuit-like texture and a unique flavour.

 The use of traditional Mexican stone milling practices to grind cacao not only imparts Taza’s signature coarse texture but preserves and showcases the “bright” and “fruity” flavours of their organic beans.
 According to Taza, this minimal processing allows the flavours to speak for themselves, resulting in a chocolate that is “bold, rustic and satisfyingly gritty—unlike any other chocolate you’ve tasted.”